ikuhamada/state-doc/Tutorial/index.rst

 :doc:`Oxygen molecule <o2>`

-Calculation of spin polarized molecule and atom (for atomization energy)
+Calculation of a spin polarized molecule and atom (for atomization energy)

 :doc:`Carbon monoxide <co>`